Boyd massacre

-In retribution, European whalers attacked the island pa of Chief Te Pahi of Ngāpuhi about 60 km south-east, in the mistaken belief that he had ordered the killings.
+In March 1810, European whalers attacked the island pā of Chief Te Pahi of Ngāpuhi about 60 km south-east of Whangaroa in retribution for the Boyd killings in the mistaken belief that these Māori had ordered the killings.
 Between 16 and 60 Maori and one European died in the clash.
 News of the events delayed the first missionary visits to the country, and caused the number of shipping visits to fall to "almost nothing" over the next few years.